Acts of the Apostles

 Acts chronicles the Apostles and believers setting out to fulfill the commission set forth in Acts 1:8 by Jesus.
 He told them to go “be witnesses unto me both in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost part of the earth.”

-The Book can be divided into three sections.
+The Book can also be divided into four sections.

 SECTION I - Acts chapter 1 through Acts 8:3

 It is a definitive record of the foundations and structure that established the group of early believers.
-This section covers the beginning and start in “Jerusalem and all Judea.
-THIS STUDY WILL ONLY DISCUSS SECTION I
+This section covers the beginning of the Gospel following the Day of Pentecost experience of Acts 2.
+This was the start in “Jerusalem and all Judea”.

-Probably the most taught on section as it records the addition of Paul to the faith and his ministry to the “uttermost part of the earth”.
+Probably the most taught on section as it records the missionary travels of Paul and his team to the “uttermost part of the earth”.

 CHAPTER OVERVIEWS